nguyensjsu/sp21-172-team-d/Journals/George/George.md

 		* Solution: I spent like an hour looking at the code and I noticed that I had an error in file name.
 The file name had a typo making it different than the class name inside the file.
 Fixing the name fixed the error.

+## Week #4 Status Report

+* This week I continued working on the Cashier's app.
+I changed the UI in the home scrreen to use the starbucks image as a hyperlink instead of using text to move to the next view.
+I also modified the ingrediesnts selection page to look more neat.
+This week, I fixed the UI to fit in a square/rectangular screen like the ones cashiers use.
+I'm also currently working on handling insufficient funds on the cards used by client.

+* Our group met this week to make sure all our parts will be ready for us to submit and look if we are missing anything.

+* Card I worked on:

+* Commits:

+* Challenges: